 Guidelines for IUBMB Congresses

 IUBMB Congresses are held triennially in countries that are members of the Union and have a record of being outstanding and memorable scientific events for the world community of biochemists and molecular biologists.
 This tradition places an obligation on the organizers of all future Congresses to ensure their success.
-The IUBMB Congress in 2021 in Lisbon, Portugal has been postponed until July 2022, IUBMB Congress in 2024 is in Melbourne, Australia, and the IUBMB Congress in 2027 is in Cape Town, South Africa.
+The IUBMB Congress in 2024 is in Melbourne, Australia, and the IUBMB Congress in 2027 is in Cape Town, South Africa.

 Special Features of IUBMB Congresses